KhanLaraib/fabric---textile-store-analysis/README.md

 Jai Factory and Textiles, an established clothing retailer, manufacturer aims to enhance its online sales tracking and analysis across India.
 The owner, Mr. Jai Kumar, seeks a comprehensive dashboard to gain real-time insights into sales performance, customer behavior, and market trends using Power BI.

 Objective
-To provide a powerful and intuitive dashboard that enables Madhav Store to:
+To provide a powerful and intuitive dashboard that enables Jai Store to:

 Track and analyze online sales data.